 It’s hard to believe that J.K.
 Rowling’s Harry Potter series ended almost 10 years ago.
-But, with the flick of a wand, fans were transported back to the magical wizarding world with the 2016 release of Harry Potter and the Cursed Child, which is enjoying a sold-out run on London’s West End before travelling to Melbourne next year.
+But, with the flick of a wand, fans can still be transported back to Harry’s magical wizarding world realm via a number of experiences across the world.

 Universal Studios’ Wizarding World of Harry Potter isn’t just a great nod to the successful series – it’s an extension of her creative psyche.
 With real-life adaptions of Hogsmede and Diagon Alley, visitors can see Harry Potter icons come to life: head to Ollivanders for all your wand needs, the Three Broomsticks for a pint of butterbeer, or spend your afternoon digging through the shelves at Fred and George’s joke shop Weasleys’ Wizard Wheezes.

 Oh, and there’s rides.
 Make a beeline for Harry Potter And The Forbidden Journey – it’s just as sick as it sounds.

 The Wizarding World of Harry Potter currently occupies space at Universal Studios parks in Japan and Hollywood, California – but the best has got to be the OG at Universal Orlando Resort in Florida.
 Apart from being two huge theme parks in one (there’s Hogsmeade on one side, and Diagon Alley on the other) there’s also a full-scale working replica of the Hogwarts Express to take you between the two lands.
 It’s everything you could have ever imagined and more.

 Check out our profile on the brand new Wizarding World of Harry Potter park in Los Angeles here.

 #2 The Warner Bros.
 Studio Tour, London